msidwell/terraform_classroom/terraform_101.md

 ID refer to other existing configuration values within the Terraform deployment.
 Implicit variable references also create dependency links which define the order in which resources must be created.

-For Brunswick resources, all resource values will be defined as variables and declared in a dedicated variables file.
-Secure variable declarations will exist in the master variable file, but associated values will be stored in a separately stored values file in secure storage for use during package build.

 ## 1.1.4 Terraform Commands